 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.

-(D/A) After parking, make your way to the Saracen’s Head Inn, the site of an ancient hand pulled ferry across the river.
+(D/A) After parking at Symonds Yat East, make your way to the Saracen’s Head Inn, the site of an ancient hand pulled ferry across the river.
 After leaving the ferry, climb a few steps onto the road in Symonds Yat West.
 To get from Symonds Yat East to Symonds Yat West, the only alternative to the ferry is a 4½ mile drive.

 (2) At the centre of the campsite is a foot suspension bridge across the river.
 Children love this but it is suitable for all, as it has a solid floor and no steps.

 (4) You will pass the rapids once more where you may wish to pause to watch any canoeists on the river.
-A short distance afterwards, you will enter a car park where you should follow roads back to your start point.
+A short distance afterwards, you will enter a car park where you should follow roads back to your start point at Symonds Yat East car park.
 (D/A)